msg-CareerPaths/css-training/README.md

 Idea: make an exercise to do the css styling / or smaller problems

-Content to be added:
-- Introduction
-  - [ ]
 - Basics of language
   - [ ] CSS Introduction [[:arrow_forward:]](https://www.youtube.com/watch?v=OEV8gMkCHXQ)
   - [ ] https://htmldog.com/guides/css/beginner/applyingcss/